MarceeloDominguez/MarceeloDominguez/README.md

 ## 🚀 About Me
 - 👨‍💻 All of my projects are available at [https://portafolio-seven-eta.vercel.app/](https://portafolio-seven-eta.vercel.app/)
-- 🔭 I’m currently working as Jr React Native developer
+- 🔭 I’m currently working as developer Frontend.
+React Native - React Js - Typescript - Node js
 - 🌱 I’m currently learning more about frontend and backend technologies
 - ⚽️ Fan of football and River Plate